Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Relating to the countryside or country life.
 **Sentence:** Many rural farmers face challenges due to limited access to markets and infrastructure.
 **Conversation:**
-A – Where do most farmers live?
+A – Where do most farmers live
 B – Most of them live in rural areas where resources are scarce.

 ---